 Lassen Volcanic National Park, CA

-In February 2020, National Park Trust assisted the National Park Service in securing property for Lassen Volcanic National Park, California.
+In February 2020, National Park Trust assisted the National Park Service in acquiring property for Lassen Volcanic National Park, California.

-The Park Trust was able to fund the required administrative process for by the end of October 2019.
+The Park Trust was able to fund the required pre-sale process by the end of October 2019.
 As a result, NPS was able to make an offer and buy the property in early January 2020.

 Lassen Volcanic National Park, in the Southern Cascade Mountains of California, is home to steaming fumaroles, meadows freckled with wildflowers, clear mountain lakes, and numerous volcanoes.
 Jagged peaks tell the story of its eruptive past while hot water continues to shape the land.